 In fact, OptumRx has recently been transparent with its knowledge that 45% of ‘first fill’ opioid prescriptions nationwide are not in compliance with CDC guidelines.

-There have always been steps the PBMs could take to abate the flow of opioids.
-They could make it easier to access other non-addictive forms of pain relief.
-They could require doctors to start treating pain first with non-opioid pain medications as recommended by the CDC and turn to opioids as a last resort.
-They could cover alternative, non-medication treatments for pain.
-They could make addiction treatment more accessible.
-They could monitor prescriptions.
-They could forbid 90-day supplies of opioids.
-They could audit pharmacies.
-They could require doctors and pharmacies in their networks to use PDMPs.
-They could make their pricing more transparent so everyone could see if they were being improperly influenced by manufacturers to make choices for financial, not medical reasons.
+There have always been steps available for the PBMs to reduce opioid misuse and encourage less addictive alternatives for pain treatment.
+They could have made it easier to access other non-addictive forms of pain relief.
+They could have required doctors to start treating pain first with non-opioid pain medications as recommended by the CDC and turn to opioids as a last resort.
+They could have covered alternative, non-medication treatments for pain.
+They could have made addiction treatment more accessible.
+They could have monitored prescriptions.
+They could have forbidden 90-day supplies of opioids absent doctor’s orders.
+They could have audited pharmacies.
+They could have required doctors and pharmacies in their networks to use PDMPs.
+They could have made their pricing more transparent so everyone could see if they were being improperly influenced by manufacturers to make choices for financial, not medical reasons.

 The PBM defendants expressly recognize that they have the ability to abate the opioid epidemic.
 OptumRx admits that PBMs are “uniquely positioned to help address the opioid epidemic.”
 Express Scripts admits that “we have the ability to make a significant impact.”

-Yet PBMs are still not doing all they (easily) can to halt the improper dispensing of opioids and expand access to treatments for opioid overdose and addiction.
+Yet PBMs have not voluntarily done all they (easily) can to halt the improper dispensing of opioids and expand access to treatments for opioid overdose and addiction.

-Each of the PBM Defendants recently have begun offering opioid management programs for certain customers that they claim (falsely) are consistent with the March 2016 U.S. Centers for Disease Control and Prevention, CDC Guideline for Prescribing Opioids for Chronic Pain – United States, 2016, 65 Morbidity and Mortality Weekly Report 1 (2016) (“CDC Guideline”).
+Each of the PBM Defendants recently began offering opioid management programs for certain customers that they claimed (falsely) are consistent with the March 2016 U.S. Centers for Disease Control and Prevention, CDC Guideline for Prescribing Opioids for Chronic Pain – United States, 2016, 65 Morbidity and Mortality Weekly Report 1 (2016) (“CDC Guideline”).

-In truth, even these new opioid management programs do not apply across the board to all customers and still fall woefully short of the CDC Guideline and all current medical literature regarding the highly dangerous properties of opioids.
+In truth, even these new opioid management programs did not apply across the board to all customers and still fell woefully short of the CDC Guideline and all current medical literature regarding the highly dangerous properties of opioids.

-None of the big three PBMs’ new opioid management programs are consistent with the CDC Guideline – they still permit the largely unchecked prescribing of opioids for chronic pain (the CDC says opioids are not proven effective for chronic pain); still provide seven-day quantity limits for acute pain (when the CDC says “three days or less will often be sufficient” and the PBMs themselves acknowledge that “a few days” can make a difference in whether one becomes addicted); still permit opioid prescriptions to be delivered through mail-order pharmacies for conditions outside of active cancer, end-of-life or palliative care (which typically supply maintenance drugs for chronic conditions; it is well-established that except for active cancer, end-of-life or palliative care, opioids should not be dispensed for chronic pain); do not adhere to CDC MME/day recommendations; do not cover high dosage nonopioid alternatives; do not require step therapies; and do not require prior authorizations for the most commonly prescribed immediate-release opioids.
+None of the big three PBMs’ new opioid management programs were consistent with the CDC Guideline – they still permitted the largely unchecked prescribing of opioids for chronic pain (the CDC says opioids are not proven effective for chronic pain); still provided seven-day quantity limits for acute pain (when the CDC says “three days or less will often be sufficient” and the PBMs themselves acknowledge that “a few days” can make a difference in whether one becomes addicted); still permitted opioid prescriptions to be delivered through mail-order pharmacies for conditions outside of active cancer, end-of-life or palliative care (which typically supply maintenance drugs for chronic conditions; it is well-established that except for active cancer, end-of-life or palliative care, opioids should not be dispensed for chronic pain); did not adhere to CDC MME/day recommendations; did not cover high dosage nonopioid alternatives; did not require step therapies; and did not require prior authorizations for the most commonly prescribed immediate-release opioids.

-At the same time, the PBMs also continue to impose unnecessary restrictions on access to treatments for opioid overdose and addiction.
+At the same time, even when their new OM programs were launched, the PBMs continued to impose unnecessary restrictions on access to treatments for opioid overdose and addiction.

-These failures have contributed mightily to the roots of the opioid epidemic and its ongoing impact today.
+These failures and the delay in offering national programs that are consistent with the CDC Guideline have contributed mightily to the roots of the opioid epidemic and its ongoing impact today.

 The PBMs own documents confirm the important role PBMs play in implementing the CDC Guideline.